mcrepeau/cubehash/README.md

 ### Benchmarks

-Benchmarks are powered by Criterion.

-- Run all benches: `cargo bench`
+- Run all benches with Criterion: `cargo bench`
-- Optional helper: `./benchmark.sh` (generates sizes and runs benches)
+- Bash script timing the hashing of testfiles: `./benchmark.sh`

 There is also a manifest-based verification script used in CI to hash test files and compare against expected outputs: